ardriveapp/ardrive-web/ardrive_io/README.md

 # ArDriveIO
-Standart library to perform I/O operations at ArDrive Web
+Custom library to perform I/O operations at ArDrive Web
 ## Features
-The following methods performs the I/O operations supported in this package:
+The following methods perform the I/O operations supported in this package:

-### Pick a file(s) or an folder on O.S.
+### Pick a folder, a file or multiple files from the native storage
 - pickFile()
 - pickFiles()
 - pickFolder()

-### Save a file on O.S.
+### Save a file to the native storage
 - saveFile()

 ## Getting started
-Before using this package you should follow the follwing instrunctions
+In order to use this package you must follow these instructions:

 ### Android
 For pickFile(s) or folders nothing is required, but is worth to read the [file_picker Setup](https://github.com/miguelpruivo/flutter_file_picker/wiki/Setup#--android).